matistyana/emr_hl7_docker/README.md

-Copy these two files into emr_hl7 root directory run the following commands:
+Copy these two files into emr_hl7 root directory and then run the following commands:

 ```
 docker-compose up --build &